oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 > }
 > ```

-> NOTE: The message strings in this property are not associated with a single rule (hence the “global” in the property name.
+> NOTE: The message strings in this property are not associated with a single rule (hence the "global" in the property name.

 ### 3.19.23 rules property <a id='rules-property'></a>